Efficient Generalization and Transportation: Identification

 Assumption \ref{transportability} is critical to generalizing/transporting the effects from the source population to the target population \citep{kern2016assessing, dahabreh2019generalizing, dahabreh2020extending}.
 Under assumption \ref{transportability} we have

 which further implies

 Hence, the source population and the target population have the same conditional average treatment effect.
 We essentially just need \eqref{cond_eff_tran} to identify the ATE in the target population.
 To state our results concisely we formalize the assumption in terms of potential outcome $Y^a$ instead of the contrast $Y^1-Y^0$.
 For equality \eqref{cond_eff_tran} to hold, all effect modifiers that are distributed differently between the source and the target populations must be measured in $\VV$.
+In practice, researchers can first identify effect modifiers from variables shared by both the source and target populations and include them in $\VV$.
+They can then identify additional covariates in the source population that explain the treatment assignment and include them in $\XX$, ensuring that Assumption \ref{exchangeability} is satisfied.
 Assumption \ref{positivity-selection} requires that in each stratum of effect modifiers $\VV$, there is a positive probability of being in the source population for every individual.
 Thus all members in the target population are represented by some individuals in the source population.

 \begin{theorem} Under identification assumptions \ref{consistency}--\ref{positivity-selection}, the estimands $\psi_a$ and $\theta_a$ are identified as

 \end{theorem}

 We can understand the above functionals by evaluating the three iterative expectations.
 First we regress the outcome $Y$ on $\XX$ among subjects receiving treatment $A=a$ in the source population and obtain $\mu_a(\xx)$, which contains information on the conditional treatment effect.
 Then we further regress $\mu_a$ on effect modifiers $\VV$ in the source population to obtain $\tau_a(\VV)$, which summarizes the conditional treatment effects within the subset of covariates $\VV$.
 Finally we take the mean of $\tau_a$ in the target population and obtain the target functional.
 The validity of the last step is guaranteed by Assumption \ref{transportability}, which implies the information on treatment effects contained in $\tau_a$ generalizes to the whole population.
 The proof of identifiability is provided in the appendix.